sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ## Introduction

-InterLiquid SDK is a software development kit for building ZK Sovereign Rollups.
+InterLiquid SDK is a software development kit for building general-purpose deterministic state machines whose state transitions can be proven with Zero-Knowledge Proofs, leveraging ZK Sovereign Rollup and zkVM technologies.

 It aims to realize Web2-like User Experience and Web2-like Developer Experience for dApps.
 In other words, it aims to serve a capability for non-Web3 applications to interact with public DeFi ecosystem.
 The term "apps" encompasses not only web applications but also application logic of financial systems.